Victorian Basketball League: Big V (2000–2026)

-The Big V Conference was established in 2000 and joined the Australian Basketball Association (ABA).
-The ABA ceased operations following the 2008 season, resulting in the Big V becoming independent.
+The Big V was established in 2000 as a new Australian Basketball Association (ABA) conference.
+The Big V remained a member of the ABA until the conclusion of the 2008 season, when the ABA ceased operations, making the Big V an independent competition for the first time.

-The 2020 season was cancelled due to the COVID-19 pandemic.
-The 2021 season was abandoned mid-season due to the pandemic.
+The 2020 Big V season was cancelled due to the COVID-19 pandemic.
+The 2021 season was abandoned mid-season due to the same reason.